asmov/bak8/docs/DESIGN.md

 perform any operations necessary when ran, based on schedule.
 After the user sets up their configuration, it's basically hands-off.

-Most operations fork child processes to make use of system commands:
+Most operations make use of system commands:
 - `rsync`
 - `tar` (with `xz`)
 - `gpg`